seibas/Gatsby-portfolio-01/contents/events/2021-2-9-game-night.md

 ---
 date: "2021-02-09"
 title: "Game Night at the Lodge: Scythe"
-category: "game night"
+category: "GitHub"
-banner: "./panorama.jpg"
+banner: "./Artboard-2.png"
 ---

-**Game Night: Thor**
+**Let's try to learn GitHub together!**

 Join as at lodge to learn moore about the new game "Thor".